-On an ancillary basis, the Sub-Fund may invest in transferable securities (including warrants on transferable securities up to a maximum of 10% of the Sub-Fund's net assets), money market instruments, 144A securities, units of UCITS and other UCIs for another purpose than achieving the Sub-Fund's primary investment objective - and deposits, as described in the prospectus, Part III, Chapter III "Investment Restrictions", Section A "Eligible investments".
+The Sub-Fund may invest in transferable securities (including warrants on transferable securities and convertible bonds), contingent convertible securities (up to a maximum of 10% of the Sub-Fund's net assets), money market instruments, 144A securities, units of UCITS and other UCIs and deposits, as described in the prospectus, Part III, Chapter III "Investment Restrictions" Section A "Eligible investments".
+Investments in asset-backed securities will however be limited to 20% and investments in UCITS and UCIs may not exceed a total of 10% of the net assets.